robertsambuena/onfecapp/README.md

 # On running quiz app MVP

 Please run `yarn` to install

 Please run `yarn start` to deploy locally

 Notes:
-  - Apologies for no tests, it's outage week in my work 😢
+  - Apologies for no tests, it's outage week at my work 😢
   - Happy to discuss all the approach on how to improve this piece of code!

 Screenshots: